Surviving Cancer with our best in Human Resource & Technology

 Dietetic advice

-Counselling and education services (Patient Education Unit, Cancerlink & Amanita)
+Free counselling and education services (Patient Education Unit, Cancerlink & Amanita)

 Physiotherapy, psychological support and special support group get-toegthers.

-Note: If you are seeing the doctor for the first time, please remember to bring along your recent investigation results, histology report, laboratory results, x-rays, MRI / CT Scans.
+Note: If you are seeing the doctor for the first time, please remember to bring along your recent investigation results, histology report, laboratory results, X-rays, MRI / CT Scans.

 Day Care Chemotherapy

-We provide day care chemotherapy which will be given in our Oncology Day Care Unit, with nice ambience to minimize the discomfort and to allay anxiety i.e. TV with Astro channels, piped in music, free drinks, nice, friendly and experienced staff and a waiting area for relatives / friends.
+We provide day care chemotherapy which will be given in our Oncology Day Care Unit, with nice ambience to minimize the discomfort and to allay anxiety i.e. TV with Astro channels, piped in music, free drinks, nice, friendly and experienced staff and a waiting area for relatives/ friends.

 Inpatient Chemotherapy